nushell/nushell/docs/README-duration-spec.md

 ```
 Durations of a month can have unexpected results, because of the differing lengths of months (per calendar and per leap year)
 Chrono interprets "end of the month" to mean "the last day of that month" and interprets month durations accordingly.
-So when you ask for "a month from now", if it's 30-May, you'll get 30-June, which is not too suprising.
+So when you ask for "a month from now", if it's 30-May, you'll get 30-June, which is not too surprising.
 But if it's 31-May, the answer will also be 30-June, not 1-July (to keep the result within "the next month").

 If you ask for "a month from now" and it's 28-Feb in a non leap year, you'll get 31-March.
 You were at the end of the current month, so you got the end of the next month.
 If you ask for "28 days from now", you'll get 28-Mar.